meetuparchive/mailbox/README.md

 ### query filters

 Query filters expected in the form of `{name}:{value}` arguments.
 Multi-word values should be quoted.
+Filters that don't require arguments are are expected in the form `{name}:`.

-Some example imap search filters are as follows
+Some example imap search filters are as follows.

 ```
+# require argument
 BCC "string" - match messages with "string" in the Bcc: field
 BEFORE "date" - match messages with Date: before "date"
 BODY "string" - match messages with "string" in the body of the message